 I say work hard and take some time to renew.
 It’s not the number of breaks that you take, but more the quality of your break.
 So, if you are a workaholic and glued to your desk, at a minimum, try to stop every 90 minutes and do this short breathing exercise.

 - Sit comfortably, feet flat on the ground (eyes opened or closed).

 - Breathe in deeply and slowly for 3 seconds, exhale slowly for 6 seconds.

 - For bonus effect: Imagine as you inhale, energy coming into your every cell and as you exhale, all the tensions in your body coming out through your feet into the ground.

 For the most part, we all want to bring our best at work and do a good job.
 Do everybody a favour (including yourself) and learn to manage your energy so that you can be your best self in your personal and professional life.

 Julie Richer – Workplace Wellness Consultant/Coach

 P.S.
-I Would love to hear from you.
-Tell me how helpful this article was.
-Oh… and let’s not be selfish, share these simple tips.😉
+I would love to hear from you.
+Tell me if you found this article helpful.
+Oh… and let’s not be selfish; please share these simple tips.😉